 Dampness is a problem that could cost a property owner tens of thousands of dollars to overcome, but it costs just $420 for a comprehensive fixed priced building inspection before you purchase the property.

-If you’re after a building inspection in Adelaide, Adelaide Hills, the Southern Suburbs or Fleurieu Peninsula give SC Building Inspections a call today on 0477 700 101.
+If you’re after a building inspection in Adelaide, Adelaide Hills, the Southern Suburbs or Fleurieu Peninsula give Smart Choice Building & Pest Inspections a call today on 0477 700 101.